-Either you are at the Club InterContinental Lounge watching over the skyscrapers, or spotting the landmarks, the entire Hong Kong will literally be at your feet.
+Either you are at the Club InterContinental Lounge watching over the skyscrapers, or spotting the landmarks, entire Hong Kong will literally be at your feet.
 The InterContinental Hotels Group is eminent for its unimpeachable services, lavish accommodations and exotic restaurants.

-Well, while walking through the mammoth living room equipped with grand magnificent piano, double-height, lavishly designed carpets, floor-to-ceiling windows, all you can utter is, Wow!!
-And through the panes of bay windows, you can also descry the room’s private, zero-edge pool taking turn around 180-degree never-ending milieu of eminent city skyline of Hong Kong.
+Well, while walking through the mammoth living room equipped with a grand magnificent piano, double-height, lavishly designed carpets, floor-to-ceiling windows, all you can utter is, Wow!!
+And through the panes of bay windows, you can also descry the room’s private, zero-edge pool taking the turn around 180-degree never-ending milieu of eminent city skyline of Hong Kong.

 However, if you can’t afford to stay at the Presidential suite during your trip, the rest of hotel is also good and not too tattered.
 Most of the rooms in other suites also have beautiful and exotic views, and altogether embrace first-class customer service at InterContinental.

-This is exquisite Presidential suite which is most remarkable in whole Asia and one of the largest suites in Hong Kong, at 7,000 square feet.
+This is an exquisite Presidential suite which is most remarkable in whole Asia and one of the largest suites in Hong Kong, at 7,000 square feet.
 It has 2,500 square feet terrace with zero-edge swimming pool, from where one can gaze Victoria Harbour and Hong Kong Island.

 Bathrooms of the InterContinental suite are something else, too.
-They are classy, expansive and supplied with lustrous high quality amenities.
+They are classy, expansive and supplied with lustrous high-quality amenities.
 There are marble-tiled walls, dark wooden doors, numerous water closets, deep-sopping tubs, glass showers and much more.
 The bathtub, having numerous nozzles, is bigger enough to fit an entire Hong Kong Rugby Sevens team.
-The bathrooms are alighted accurately by means of floor-to-ceiling transparent windows that offer all-encompassing sights of city while you take bath.
+The bathrooms are alighted accurately by means of floor-to-ceiling transparent windows that offer all-encompassing sights of the city while you take bath.
 Likewise, the high technology glass showers with rainforest nozzles offer similar splendid views.
 Along with this, there is a secluded steam room for Turkish hot bath.
 Oh, and branded-Chanel toiletries.